zuqiuxie/hexo-theme-zhihu/source/_posts/code-highlight.md

 ---
-title: Code Highlight Style test
+title: Code Highlight Style test123
 date: 2019-07-25 16:43:00
 tags:
 ---
 Make sure all the code blocks highlighted correctly.
 All the code samples are come from the demo of https://highlightjs.org

 <!-- more -->